jelizaga/install_plus/README.md

 # instally

-*`instally` is a portable interactive CLI for conveniently & consistently installing your favorite packages en masse.*
+> `instally` is a portable interactive CLI for conveniently & consistently installing your favorite packages en masse.

 *See also:* [.dotfiles](https://github.com/jelizaga/.dotfiles)

 * ⛺ **Minimal dependencies:** You can run `instally` on any machine that you can run Bash and `jq`.
 How much easier can it get?
-* 🚚 **Flexibly JSON-driven:** Specify packages for `instally` to install using JSON, enjoying support for fallbacks, preferred methods, and multiple package managers.
+* 🚚 **Flexibly JSON-driven:** Specify packages for `instally` to install using JSON, enjoying support for categorization, fallbacks, preferred methods, multiple package managers, and even running your own installation commands.
-* 🧰 **OS agnostic:** `instally` installs packages on (almost) anything.
+* 🧰 **OS agnostic:** Owing to its simplicity, `instally` can install packages on (almost) anything.

+## Contents

 <!-- vim-markdown-toc GFM -->